What is Stewardship?

 Stewardship of Time & Talent

-Click the link to see Volunteer Opportunities: GSP Volunteer Opportunities
+Click the links to see our many Volunteer Opportunities:

 Stewardship of time involves the realization that no one “owns” time.
 Each of us is given only so much of it – planning a schedule that has time to work, rest, play, and pray is vital to our physical, emotional, spiritual, and intellectual beings.
 In our busy society, time is one of the most precious possessions we have.
 How we spend our time is perhaps the clearest indication of our progress in a life of Christian discipleship.